hobbeskocha/winery-and-you/README.md

 - _Geographic Mapping_:
     - Enhancing the granularity of geographic data by mapping US States to their respective US Regions and Divisions.

 A supplemental dataframe was also created, aggregating data to capture distinct customer information.
-This included details such as each customer's State, Total Order Volume, and Total Sale Amount.
+This includes details such as each customer's State, Total Order Volume, and Total Sale Amount.
 This additional dataframe provides a comprehensive view of customer behavior, which is critical for subsequent analysis and modeling efforts.

 ## Exploratory Data Analysis